printdotio/printio-ios-sdk/Icon_Suggested_Sizes.md

-## Ivan to put suggested sizes and icon thumnails here
+## Ivan to put suggested sizes and icon thumbnails here